 xvi.
 Noam will provide the opportunity for its members to spend time in Israel in order to develop a love for the land, people and culture and religion; we will further foster this relationship in the UK through our machanot and other activities.

 i.
-Noam is a Masorti community and welcomes and supports the rights of all, regardless of gender, race, socio-economic background, political persuasion, sexual orientation, or ability.
+Noam is an intentional community and strives to welcome and supports the rights of all, regardless of gender, race, socio-economic background, political persuasion, sexual orientation, or ability.